 Pull out the rock grate and set it aside.
 Lift off the vapor bar or flame spreader.
 Remove any lava rocks or briquettes that have fallen through the rock grate.

 Renovating a grill involves three steps.
-You clean grease and grime off the grill.
+You clean grease and grime off the gas grill.
 Repaint oxidized and faded parts with high-temp paint, and replace worn-out parts (get replacement parts at most home centers).
 Your grill may not look exactly like the one we show in the photos, but the components will be similar.
-Caution: Before doing any work, disconnect the gas supply or propane tank, and wear gloves to protect your hands from incredibly dirty grease stains.

 Start by removing the cooking grate, warming rack and lava rocks as shown in Photo 1.
 If the lava rocks are more than a year old or saturated with grease, replace them with new lava rocks or ceramic briquettes.
 The rock grate holds the lava rocks or briquettes above the burner.
 Under the rock grate there will be either a vapor bar or flame spreader, which protects the burner from dripping grease.
 Remove the rock grate and expose the burner as shown in Photo 2.
 The burner will be held in place with screws or retaining clips hooked into the venturi tubes.